zellwk/zellwk.com/src/posts/2019-10-23-difference-html-css-js.md

 4. Create a carousel where people can switch between slides
 5. Make a calculator

 There's so much more about JavaScript than I can say with one blog post.
 If you're interested in learning JavaScript, I wrote **a course to teach you everything** you need to know **about JavaScript**.
 It's called [Learn JavaScript][5].
 Check it out!
-You'll also see some inspirations on what you can build :)
+You'll also see some inspiration on what you can build :)

 ## Wrapping up